 If you love tahini, don't forget to check out our maple tahini dressing for salads.

-The traditional method is for the eggplant to be broiled over an open flame before peeling so that the pulp is soft and has a smoky taste, which is exactly how I like to make it.
+The traditional method involves broiling eggplant over an open flame before peeling so that the pulp is soft and smoky.
+This is exactly how I like to make it.
 It is a typical starter (meze) of the regional Levant cuisine.

 🔪 Instructions